briannameme17/Coffee-Bean-Sales-Performance-Dashboard/README.md

 ## Project Overview

 This project is an Excel based sales performance dashboard analyzing coffee bean sales across time, geography, customers, and product attributes.

-The dashboard is designed to deliver clear business insights through structured data analysis and interactive visualization.
+Key outcomes of the project include:
+* Clear visibility into sales trends and performance
+* Interactive filtering for business users
+* Actionable insights for customer and product analysis

-The project demonstrates core data analytics skills including data preparation, relational modeling, KPI development, and dashboard creation using Microsoft Excel.
+The project demonstrates data analytics skills including data preparation, relational modeling, KPI development, and dashboard creation using Microsoft Excel.

 ---

 ## Business Objective

-The objective of this dashboard is to analyze coffee bean sales performance and answer key business questions:
+The objective of this dashboard is to analyze coffee bean sales performance and support business decision making by answering the following questions:

-Which coffee bean types generate the highest revenue
+* Which coffee bean types generate the highest revenue
-How sales performance changes over time
+* How sales performance changes over time
-Which countries contribute most to total sales
+* Which countries contribute most to total sales
-Which customers generate the highest sales value
+* Which customers generate the highest sales value
-How roast type, package size, and loyalty status influence performance
+* How roast type, package size, and loyalty status influence performance

-The dashboard enables users to explore sales data interactively and support data driven decision making.

 ---